thumpshere/DeliveryAssignment/README.md

 # DeliveryAssignment (iOS)

-A prototype of an application which displays deliveries of goods and their delivery details with map location.
+An application which displays deliveries of goods and their delivery details with  location and address on map.

 # Installation